Home » Camisha Hollis, 34: Young Daughter Witnessed Mother’s Suspected Murder

 — Shawnte Passmore (@ShawntePassmore) May 21, 2018

-Although the child did see her coward of a father repeatedly striking her mother, what happened to Camisha next remains a mystery.
-The two disappeared from the house and the girls were left to fend for themselves.
-The kids woke up around 8:00 a.m. the following day.
+Although the child did see her father repeatedly striking her mother, what happened to Camisha Hollis next remains a mystery.
+The couple disappeared from the house and the girls were left to fend for themselves.
+The kids reportedly woke up around 8:00 a.m. the following day.
 Martha arrived sometime that morning and called the police who, following a quick search of the home, found blood and two spent shell casings.
 They also recovered a bottle of Sleep Time, a sleeping aid that is presumed to be what Young fed his children.
-The instructions clearly state that the medicine shouldn’t be given to anyone under the age of 12.
+The warning label clearly stated that the medicine shouldn’t be given to anyone under the age of 12.

 “There’s no way she would’ve left her three kids alone,” Martha told 6 News.
 “In my head, I’m thinking he played a major role in Camisha’s disappearance.”